Ways to Access Full Text

 --Chat (use the tab on the bottom right of the library home page)

-The libraries can get their journals and other materials through several sources.
+The libraries get their journals and other materials through several sources.

-- Use the FIND IT link that you see in most databases (make sure you're logged in or on Hopkins wifi so that you see them)
+- Most of our databases will show you a FIND IT link (make sure you're logged in or on Hopkins wifi so that you see them)

 This is a browser extension that makes it easy to get to all of your university's online resources, without having to worry about being logged in.